patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 #### Map Components: `src/components/LeafletMap.js` and `src/components/LeafletMap.css`

-To draw our map, we'll once again use [Leaflet JavaScript library](https://leafletjs.com/), but for something new, let's use a [third-party Leaflet component for React](https://react-leaflet.js.org/) vs. creating our own from scratch.
-Using [React-Leaflet](https://react-leaflet.js.org/en/), we can go from pure Leaflet-JavaScript code like this:
+To draw our map, we'll once again use the [Leaflet JavaScript library](https://leafletjs.com/), but for something different this time, let's use a [third-party Leaflet component for React](https://react-leaflet.js.org/) instead of manually creating our own from scratch.
+Using [React-Leaflet](https://react-leaflet.js.org/en/), we can go from pure Leaflet-JavaScript code like this...

 ```js
 import L from 'leaflet'